 Scooby’s symptoms were sudden lethargy and lack of appetite.
 They think the reason why he experienced this on Tuesday and seemingly recovered for one day on Wednesday is that the bleeding was light, somehow clotted, and he made more blood cells to compensate for the loss of blood.
 On Thursday, the day he died, the bleeding restarted more forcefully.

-I debated whether or not to take him to the vet on Thursday afternoon, and would have taken him in a few hours earlier had I known to check his mouth.
-Pale gums and tongue indicate anemia combined with lethargy and lack of appetite signals that something is wrong.
+I debated whether or not to take him to the vet on Thursday afternoon and would have taken him in a few hours earlier had I known to check his mouth.
+Pale gums and tongue indicate anemia.
+Combined with lethargy and lack of appetite, it signals that something is wrong.

 His gums were fine on Tuesday, as were his labs.
 On Thursday, his gums were very pale.
-I wish I would have known to look at them because I’d have known it wasn’t indigestion.
-Before going to the vet on Thursday, we had no idea that he was ill.
+I wish I had known to look at his gums because then I’d have known it wasn’t indigestion.
+Before going to the vet on Thursday, we had no idea he was ill.

-Other symptoms that are common with hemangiosarcoma, that Scooby didn’t have, include a distended abdomen, seizures, collapsing, arrhythmia, abnormal breathing.
+Other symptoms that are common with hemangiosarcoma that Scooby didn’t have include a distended abdomen, seizures, collapsing, arrhythmia, and abnormal breathing.